Skip to content

 L_argparse_print_help

-Print help or only usage for given parser or global parser.
+Print help for current parser.

 Syntax: